A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces

-Although Eq.~\eqref{eq:levelset} assumes the velocity field $u_n$ is defined in the entire computational domain, the velocity is only properly defined at the interface.
+Although Equation~\eqref{eq:levelset} assumes the velocity field $u_n$ is defined in the entire computational domain, the velocity is only properly defined at the interface.
 This calls for propagating (extrapolating) the velocity to the narrowband around the interface ($\phi = 0$).
-A common approach to propagate the interface velocity is multidimensional ghost fluid method \cite{fedkiw1999non}.
+A common approach to propagate the interface velocity is the method introduced by \cite{fedkiw1999non}.
 Fedkiw \emph{et al.} \cite{fedkiw1999non} write

 to propagate a generic variable $\lambda$, where the plus and minus signs are used when $\phi>0$ and $\phi<0$, respectively.
 Aslam \cite{aslam2004partial} extended this method by introducing the concept of PDE extrapolation, where a higher order PDE is solved to perform extrapolation with higher order of accuracy.
 Li \emph{et al.} \cite{li2008level, li2010three} employed the ghost fluid method to propagate the interface velocity in a narrowband of the interface inside the solid domain.
-In the fluid domain, instead of solving the extrapolation equation \eqref{eq:ghostfluid}, they derive an explicit expression for the interface velocity field at point $a$ (see Fig. \ref{LiFormula})
+In the fluid domain, instead of solving the extrapolation equation \eqref{eq:ghostfluid}, they derive an explicit expression for the interface velocity field at point $a$ (see Fig. \ref{LiFormula}) as

 The velocity field in the fluid domain serves as the boundary condition for equation \eqref{eq:ghostfluid}.
-Equation \eqref{eq:veloLi} is derived based on the fact that the equation \eqref{eq:ghostfluid} is solved to the steady state, (i.e. $n_i\dfrac{\partial \lambda }{\partial x_i}=0$).
-They used a first order approximation of the derivative to do the constant extrapolation as shown in the Figure \ref{LiFormula}.
+Equation \eqref{eq:veloLi} is derived based on the fact that equation \eqref{eq:ghostfluid} is solved at steady state, (i.e. $n_i\partial \lambda/\partial x_i=0$).
+They used a first order approximation of the derivative to perform the constant extrapolation as shown in Figure \ref{LiFormula}.

 However, the interface velocity propagation algorithm by \cite{li2008level} employs two separate approaches for the solid and fluid sub-domains.
-Moreover, Equation \eqref{eq:veloLi} has a first order of accuracy.
+Moreover, Equation \eqref{eq:veloLi} is first-order accurate.
 The formula does not suggest a local formulation for the points farther from the interface.
-The later issue becomes critical specially for the cases where there is a high concentration gradient near the interface.
+This becomes critical specially for the cases where there is a high concentration gradient near the interface.
 Here, we improve upon the formulation of \cite{li2008level, li2010three} by (i) deriving a new expression for interface velocity to include both the fluid and solid domain and (ii) employing a different stencil in the extrapolation to obtain a higher order of accuracy while ensuring a more local formulation.